Moqi/tlplib/README.md

 You are free to use this for your own games.
 Patches and improvements are welcome.
 A mention in your game credits would be nice.

-If you are considering using this it would be also nice if you contacted me (Artûras Ðlajus, arturas@tinylabproductions.com) so we could create a community around this.
+If you are considering using this it would be also nice if you contacted me (ArtÅ«ras Å lajus, arturas@tinylabproductions.com) so we could create a community around this.

 Using in your project
 ---------------------